Why you shouldn’t overlook the order confirmation email: writing tips + expert advice

 - Order number

 - Name, quantity, and photo of the item(s) purchased

-- Billing summary and breakdown
+- Billing summary and a breakdown of the price

-- Shipping address
+- Shipping address with phone number

 - Shipping method